bosskabouter/volatalk/README.md

 VolaTALK enables private and direct communication.
 It aims to be independent of any one specific server for its basic functionality.
 When a service is used, it should know as little as possible about the sending or receiving client and the content being sent.

-> "From now on I will always face towards someone when we communicate, now I know where that person is..."
-> "- and you don't need to ask about the weather either.."

 ## Table of Contents